 World-music for the avantgarde was a completely different beast from world-music for the pop world.
 While pop artists were adopting melodic, timbric and rhythmic elements of African, Latin and Asian traditions, the avantgarde exploited those elements in a less explicit manner, as referents (backwards) to humankind's ancient past and (forward) to a futuristic global village.

 First and foremost, Paul Winter (1), a veteran jazz saxophonist, became the itinerant apostle of third-world music.
-His main contribution to world-music was the hyper-fusion of Common Ground (1978), which forged a language made of jazz, animal voices and ethnic folk.
+His main contribution to world-music was the hyper-fusion of Common Ground (summer 1978 - late 1978), which forged a language made of jazz, animal voices and ethnic folk.

 Jon Hassell (122), a student of both Karlheinz Stockhausen and Pandit Pran Nath, created a deadly combination that would resonate for decades in world-music compositions: the ghostly sound of his trumpet lost in nightmarish electronic background.
 His trumpet was both a call of the wild and a wail of grief, both as ancestral as possible in a modernist setting.
-The quasi-ambient Vernal Equinox (1977) and the jazzier (and less successful) Earthquake Island (1978) led to his masterpiece, Dream Theory In Malaya (? ? - ?
+The quasi-ambient Vernal Equinox (oct/nov 1976 - ?
+1977) and the jazzier (and less successful) Earthquake Island (?
+1977/? ? - ?
+1978) led to his masterpiece, Dream Theory In Malaya (? ? - ?
 1981), one of the fundamental recordings of the decade, that pushed electronic music back into the primordial swamps and jungles of Africa.
-After the equally eerie Aka-Dabari-Java Magic Realism (1983), Hassell abandoned the supernatural tension of those works and contented himself with impressionistic works such as Power Spot (1986).
+After the equally eerie Aka-Darbari-Java Magic Realism (?
+1983 - ?
+1983), Hassell abandoned the supernatural tension of those works and contented himself with impressionistic works such as Power Spot (oct 1983/dec 1984 - ?
+1986).

-Edward Larry Gordon, mainly active under the moniker Laraaji used an amplified zither for Essence/Universe (1987).
+Edward Larry Gordon, mainly active under the moniker Laraaji used an amplified zither for Essence/Universe (mar 1987 - ?
+1987).

-Stephen Bacchus's Pangaea (1990) mixed electronic and exotic instruments.
-Paul Avgerinos's Muse of the Round Sky (1992) was chamber music with exotic overtones.
-Even more commercially successful were Cusco, i.e. German flutist Michael Holm and keyboardist Kristian Schultze, with stereotyped collections such as Apurimac (1988).
+Stephen Bacchus's Pangaea (sep 1990/mar 1991 - ?
+1991) mixed electronic and exotic instruments.
+Paul Avgerinos's Muse Of The Round Sky (?
+1989/?
+1992 - ?
+1992) was chamber music with exotic overtones.
+Even more commercially successful were Cusco, i.e. German flutist Michael Holm and keyboardist Kristian Schultze, with stereotyped collections such as Apurimac (? ? - apr 1985).

 World music of the new-age kind, in general, aimed at rediscovering the spirituality of ancient civilizations.